apache/cordova-docs/docs/en/edge/guide/getting-started/tizen/index.md

     ![](img/guide/getting-started/tizen/build_project.png)

-    - A widget package should have been generated in your project root directory (e.g: `cordova-basic.wgt`)
+    - A widget package should be generated in your project root directory (e.g: `cordova-basic.wgt`)

-    - **Note** that the provided samples Tizen Cordova projects are not basic hello world applications.
+    - __NOTE:__ The provided samples Tizen Cordova projects are not basic hello world applications.
 They contain a simple example usage of the Battery Cordova API.

 5A.
 Deploy to Simulator
 -----------------------